 We believe that our assembly procedures are adequate.
 The electronic noise level is a concern since the strip capacitance is very large.
-However, a recent amplifier design [34] has been fabricated that meets or exceeds all of our requirements.
+However, a recent amplifier design [35] has been fabricated that meets or exceeds all of our requirements.
 The measured noise level at the maximum capacitance of our chamber strips exceeds our noise level requirement by 2.5 and meets our linearity requirements.
 The remaining concerns are calibration and assembly.
 The calibration can be accomplished by injection of a precise charge into the amplifier by either a capacitor incorporated into the front end amplifier or an external capacitor etched into the PC board.
-Incorporating a capacitor into the front end amplifier is estimated to be accurate to 0.5%.
 Etching a capacitor into the PC board depends on the accuracy of the etching process but we expect to be able to do this to the 0.5% level.
-We need 1% accuracy so either technique will work.
-However, we will prototype both since previous experience by these authors has been the most difficult aspect of achieving good resolutions has been uncertainties in the calibration.
+We need 1% accuracy so this technique should work.